-Réhahn’s series of portraits entitled “Hidden Smile” is a portrayal of the beautiful optimism that is present within the Vietnamese culture.
-Madame Xong’s hidden smile launched the series with her now iconic image.
+Réhahn’s series of portraits entitled “Hidden Smile” is a portrayal of the beautiful optimism that is present within Vietnamese culture.

 Much has been written about Vietnam, the complex history, the mysterious culture, the incredible tenacity of the people.
 But, it might come as a surprise to some to discover that the country also scores high points for happiness.

-Vietnam ranked fifth in the world out of 140 countries on the Happy Planet Index and second in the Asia Pacific region.
+Vietnam ranked fifth out of 140 countries on the Happy Planet Index and second in the Asia Pacific region.
 The country has a high level of well-being, an impressive average life expectancy, and a low ecological footprint.
 Vietnam has also seen rapid development over the last ten years and increased income as a result.
-Perhaps, these factors are part of what has made Vietnam a “smiling nation”.
+Perhaps, these factors are part of what has made Vietnam a “smiling nation.”